quantumlib/Cirq/docs/google/devices.md

 is to use parameter sweeps to send multiple variations of a circuit at once.

 One example is to turn single-qubit gates on or off by using parameter sweeps.
-For instance, the following code demonstrates combining mesauring the |0> and the |1> state into one circuit.
+For instance, the following code creates a single circuit that parameterizes the decision of measuring the |0> or the |1> state.
 This code uses a simulator rather than the engine to demonstrate the concept.

 ```python
 import cirq